+Based on previous research, we tested two candidate hypotheses.
 First, as described above, attention can play a causal role in influencing choice.
-If participants attend more to explicit opportunity costs than implicit opportunity costs, attention could mediate the effect of opportunity cost salience on choice.
-This is the process implied by prior work on opportunity cost neglect (e.g., Frederick et al., 2009), yet it has not been directly tested.
+If consumers attend more to explicit opportunity costs than implicit opportunity costs, attention could mediate the effect of opportunity cost salience on choice.
+This is the process implied by prior work on opportunity cost neglect, yet to our knowledge it has not been directly tested.

-$H{Amount}$ : An increase in opportunity cost salience decreases purchase incidence by increasing the amount of attention to the outside option.
+H1: Opportunity cost salience decreases purchase incidence by increasing attention to the outside option.